 Chamomile: antiseptic, anti-inflammatory, anti-microbial, antispasmodic, aids in digestion and has a calming sedative effect.
-Makes a great wash for face and treatment for styes.
-Has worked greatly for our children at all ages.
+Makes a great wash for the face and treatment for stys.
+Has worked great for our children of all ages.

 Lemon Balm: nervine (means that it calms the nerves), tranquilizer, antispasmodic, fever reducer, antiviral.
 Good for colds, flu, colic in little ones, sleeplessness, flatulence.
 This herb is used almost daily in our home.

-Rosemary: digestion, menstrual cramps, diarrhea, antispasmodic effect on upper intestine and gallbladder ducts, antiseptic, anti-inflamatory.
+Rosemary: digestion, menstrual cramps, diarrhea, antispasmodic effect on upper intestine and gallbladder ducts, antiseptic, anti-inflammatory.
 Used as a wash for hair, diaper area, psoriasis, dandruff and lice prevention.
 We use in our home to disinfect and do vapor treatments during flu season.

 Lemon Grass: used to treat depression, fight fever used locally over rheumatic joints and sprains as well as nervous and digestive disorders.
-Anti-bacterial and anti-fungal properties, reduces flatulence promotes relaxing sleep.
-Organic essential oil of lemon grass is used to cleanse oily skin, and in aromatherapy as a relaxant.
+Anti-bacterial and anti-fungal properties reduce flatulence promotes relaxing sleep.
+Organic essential oil of lemongrass is used to cleanse oily skin, and in aromatherapy as a relaxant.
 This herb is one of my favorites.
 I cook with it all the time and always add a pinch to my homemade herbal tea mixes.

 Rose Petals: Fantastic gargle and tea for sore throat and mouth sores, relieves uterine issues and heavy periods or irregular periods.
 Assists with clearing up runny noses and fighting chest infections with congested bronchial tubes.
 Used to help sufferers of insomnia, depression and extreme fatigue.
-We use it in a mix with other herbs to bathe baby and our older children.
+We use it in a mix with other herbs to bathe the baby and our older children.
 I exfoliate with it several times a week for beautiful skin without using toxic washes and scrubs.
 We also make cinnamon and rose petal preserves, and oh is it good!

 Hope you enjoyed this brief class on herbs.
 I will be discussing the benefits of other herbs in future articles.